 4.15.4.1 General

-The exposure of events internally within the 3GPP NFs are explained in the following clauses.
+The exposure of events internally within the 5GC NFs is explained in the following clauses.
 Only the event notifications that are independent of the ongoing system procedure are specified in this clause.
 For the event notifications that are part of the system procedure, see the system procedure descriptions under clause 4.2 to clause 4.14.

 4.15.4.2 Exposure of Mobility Events from AMF